jnozzi/cocoadev.com/markdown/BrettRix.md

 Tetris, in the tradition of national birds from disparate continents.
-By General/AngelaBrett and General/RobRix.
+By AngelaBrett and RobRix.

 Officially released now.
 You can get it here: